 - two pensioner Trustees nominated and elected by pensioners, - one deferred member Trustee nominated by deferred members and selected by the Board, and - two active member Trustees nominated and elected by active members.
-(There are two constituencies and each elects its own member.)
+(One from each of two constituencies.)

 Trustees can be removed by a decision of all the other Trustees, or in line with the Arrangements and the Trust Deed and Rules.